Learn about the safety of covid 19 vaccines, how they work and possible side effects.

 Only vaccines that Health Canada determines to be safe and effective will be approved for use in Canada and available in Ontario.

-After independent and thorough scientific reviews for safety, efficacy and quality, Health Canada has approved two vaccines for use in Canada:
+After independent and thorough scientific reviews for safety, efficacy and quality, Health Canada has approved four vaccines for use in Canada:

 - were tested on a large number of people through extensive clinical trials